AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 Indicators based on channels, bands and envelopes are intended to encompass most price action, which is why moves above or below the envelopes deserve attention.
 Trends often start with sharp moves in one direction – a surge above the upper envelope shows extraordinary strength, while a dive below the lower envelope exhibits extraordinary weakness.
 Strong moves such as these can signal the end of one trend and the start of another.

-With a *moving average* as the foundation, Moving Average Envelopes are a trend-following indicator.
+With a [*moving average*][*average*] as the foundation, Moving Average Envelopes are a trend-following indicator.
 As with moving averages, the envelopes lag price action.
 The direction of the moving average dictates the direction of the channel, so generally, when the channel moves lower, a downtrend exists, and when the channel goes higher, an uptrend is present.
 When the channel moves sideways, this signifies that the trend is flat.

 Occasionally, it happens that a strong trend does not establish itself after an envelope break, and prices move into a trading range.
 Trading ranges such as these are characterized by a relatively flat moving average.
 These envelopes can then be used to spot overbought and oversold levels.
 A move above the upper envelope shows an overbought situation; a move below the lower envelope signals an oversold situation.